 If you’re systematic, the main attractions of the Old Town are easily explored on foot in a day.

 You should begin the Old Town walking tour from St. Olaf’s Church in the northern end of the area.
 The tower of this Lutheran church reaches 123,8 meters, and as such it is one the highest buildings in Tallinn.
 During the cold war, the KGB used the church as a radio tower.

 Continue to the picturesque Catherine’s Alley, and witness the work of local craftsmen in their small studios creating beautiful jewelry, ceramics and textiles, among other things.
 The skilled craftsmen use original methods from the 13th - 15th centuries.

 Tallinn Town Hall Square has served as the best-known meeting place in Tallinn ever since the 11th and 12th century.
 There are concerts and other events all year round in the square.
 In summer, the square is surrounded by terraces swarming with people, as they gather to enjoy sunshine, good food and refreshing drinks.
 In December, the square is the venue for Tallinn Christmas Market.

-Europe’s oldest continuously operating pharmacy is situated in the corner of the Town hall Square.
+The oldest continuously operating pharmacy in Europe is situated in the corner of the Town hall Square.
 The pharmacy introduces visitors to medieval medication, such as snakeskin and mommy juice.
 The pharmacy is still in operation today.

 4. Freedom Square